Best Open Water Swimming Destinations 2026

 The Greek Islands: Island-to-Island Swimming

 The Greek Islands offer what might be the most beautiful open water swimming in the world.
-The water is warm (24-27 degrees Celsius from June through September), impossibly clear, and colored in shades of blue and turquoise that look photoshopped.
-The distances between islands in many archipelagos are short enough (1-5 km) to swim, creating the unique experience of swimming from one island to another.
+The water is warm (24–27 degrees Celsius from June through September), impossibly clear, and colored in shades of blue and turquoise that look photoshopped.
+The distances between islands in many archipelagos — 1–5 km — are short enough to swim, creating the unique experience of arriving at an island under your own power.

 The Cyclades, Saronic Islands, and Dodecanese all offer excellent swim routes.
 Organized swim events have proliferated in recent years.
 The Santorini Experience includes a 1.5 km open water swim in the caldera.
-The Authentic Marathon Swim retraces the route of the ancient Greek messenger across the Saronic Gulf.
-And several companies now offer multi-day guided swim-touring trips through the islands, where you swim from island to island, with a support boat alongside, and stay at each island overnight.
+The Authentic Marathon Swim retraces the ancient Greek messenger’s route across the Saronic Gulf.
+Several companies now offer multi-day guided swim-touring trips through the islands where you swim island to island with a support boat alongside and stay at each island overnight.

-I did a 5-day swim tour through the Saronic Islands in September 2025, swimming 3-5 km per day between Aegina, Angistri, Poros, and Hydra.
-The water was 25 degrees, the visibility was 15+ meters, and swimming into the harbor of a Greek island village, pulling yourself out on the dock, and walking to a taverna for lunch was one of the best travel experiences of my life.
+A 5-day swim tour through the Saronic Islands covering Aegina, Angistri, Poros, and Hydra runs approximately 3–5 km per day.
+The water temperature sits at 25 degrees in September, visibility reaches 15+ meters, and swimming into the harbor of a Greek island village and walking to a taverna for lunch is one of the best travel experiences available to any swimmer.

 Lake Zurich, Switzerland

-The water is clean (you can drink it), the temperature is comfortable (20-24 degrees in summer), and the setting of alpine foothills rising above the lake is beautiful.
+The water is clean enough to drink, the temperature is comfortable (20–24 degrees in summer), and the setting of alpine foothills rising above the lake is beautiful.
 For distance swimmers, the lake is 40 km long and offers point-to-point swims of any distance along its shore.

 Water temperature: 18–24 degrees Celsius (June–September) Best swim distance: 1.5 km (lake crossing) to 40 km (length of lake) Difficulty: All levels Best season: June through September Events: Zurichsee-Uberquerung (July), various club-organized swims throughout summer Where to stay: Zurich has hostels from 35 CHF and hotels from 100 CHF Getting there: Fly to Zurich Airport (ZRH).
 The lake is a 15-minute tram ride from the city center.